Welcome to “Basics of Yanado”. Let’s learn some basic things and get on with organizing your daily routine, business or personal life.

 Status of the task, lets you see your own progress throughout the time.
-To do, doing and done can “do the work” but you can always add more of your owns by clicking the settings icon in front of the chosen list, in the left list bar.
+To do, doing and done can “do the work” but you can always add more of your own by clicking the settings icon next to the list name, in the left list bar.
 Name your status, pick a color for it and it is ready to be used.

 To change the status of a task, open a task, click the status and simply click on the new status of that task.